StephenThink/superthink/content/collections/case_studies/inspired-energy-edie-live-2019.md

         type: the_problem
         video_choice: Image
         image: work/experience/inspired-energy-edie-live-2019/Inspired-Edie-29-Experience-Large-927x522.jpg
+        custom_header: ' '
   -
     type: set
     attrs:
-      enabled: false
       values:
-        type: gallery
-  -
-    type: set
-    attrs:
-      values:
         type: the_work
-        intro: 'Inspired Energy were looking to turn heads at the 2019 edie Live show.
-With more than 100 exhibitors in attendance, competition was fierce.
-Our team designed with maximum engagement in mind, ensuring that the company’s stand stood out from afar and was just as captivating up close.
-An accompanying poster design tied creative concepts together and pointed attendees in the direction of Inspired’s eye-catching exhibit.'
+        intro: 'When you''re up against 100 other businesses - blending in isn''t an option.
+So when we helped  Inspired Energy create their stand for edie Live 2019, we didn''t hold back.
+We created a custom built stand that was captivating up close and packed a punch from a distance.
+We combined that creative concept with a poster design that pointed attendees in the direction of Inspired’s eye-catching exhibit.'
+        custom_header: ' '
   -
     type: set
     attrs: